 It’s impossible to start listing every single food or drink that contains a calorie here, use

-This list highlights food, drinks and supplements that some believe are safe during an intermittent fast, but here’s the truth…
+So to help you let’s focus on “grey areas” that people are confused about.
+This list highlights food, drinks, and supplements that some believe are safe during an intermittent fast, but here’s the truth…

 All kinds of solid food items break your intermittent fast.

 There are some so called negative calorie foods that are given the benefit of doubt during the fasted state.
 But you should refrain from eating any solid food if you want your fasting to be precise.

 - Apple: Apples are often considered as a ‘zero calorie’ fruit.
 While it is true that Apples contain a lot of water and fiber, that doesn’t mean it doesn’t contain any calories.
 An average apple has 52 calories per 100 grams.
 Add 0.2 g fat with that too.